HSF/hsf.github.io/_gsocblogs/2022/blog_ATHENA_UjwalKundur.md

 Why Python?
 The reconstruction algorithms are executed by the *Gaudi framework* which has up-to-date Python bindings, but the C++ Invocations and Documentation is dated and I could not make it work without Python bindings.
 This was unexpected and we are still trying to sort this out.

 My mentor, Dr. Wouter Deconinck was kind enough to grant me access to Compute Canada's HPC facilities for testing on a full blown Linux environment.
-I'll have figured out a way to Profile and Port the Algorithm by mid-August (hopefully) and I can write about how I solved the current problem in my final post.
+I'll have figured out a way to Profile and hopefully finish Porting the Algorithm by mid-August and maybe I could write about how we solved the current problem in my final post.

 It has been a great learning experience and I'm really grateful to have awesome mentors and a cool community which I can be a part of.
 So Thanks CERN-HSF!!